syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 worker-cluster      1h   environment=dev
 ```

-Since the worker Destination include the label, the NGINX and PostgreSQL Promise
+Since the worker Destination includes the label, the NGINX and PostgreSQL Promise
 Dependencies should be getting installed into the worker cluster.
 Verify:

 ```bash